GRETCHEN AT THE SPINNING WHEEL

 Fragment first

 [The music of Franz Schubert builds and is quickly consumed.
 Pause.
 The wheel locks.
 The silence is heard as an emotional breakdown.
 This is a pain.
-A listener closer might notice that this is la petite mort: not a result of the memory of an ecstasy but its infinite gloom.
+A listener closer might notice that this is the petite mort: not a result of the memory of ecstasy but its infinite gloom.
 She is thinking of Faust and all that he promises.
-The right hand mimics the perpetual movement of the spinning wheel and the left hand imitates the foot treadle.
-The treadle-like left hand keeps her rooted in reality.
-Gretchen comes down from this fantasy quicker.
-With a heavy heart, Gretchen surrenders to the hard truth.
-Goethe spoke about the burden of waiting where land is petrified by bitterness.
-At this point, a grave is raised]
+The right hand mimics the perpetual movement of the spinning wheel, while the left hand imitates the foot treadle.
+The treadle-like movement of the left hand keeps her rooted in reality.
+Gretchen snaps out of this fantasy, her heart heavy as she surrenders to the hard truth.
+Goethe spoke about the burden of waiting, where land is petrified by bitterness.
+At this point, a grave is raised.]

 Crazy woman!